ljunggren/boozang-docs/README.md

 ###### Development team

-Project is still on track and the development team have completed the second sprint.
+The project is still on track, and the development team has completed the second sprint.
 They have delivered according to plan the Search and Shopping Cart functionality.
 They have implemented the following tests

 ```Boozang
 Cart